March brings the first day of spring, and in a mountain town, that means only one thing: spring skiing!

 Are you ready to see how the Canadians take on the last days of winter?

 Here’s what you can expect to see, do, and experience in Banff and Lake Louise in March.

-This means that you might experience spring-like weather in town, but up in the mountains, you get a milder winter, so you can play in the snow all day long.
+This means that while you might experience spring-like weather in town, you get a milder winter up in the mountains, so you can play in the snow all day long.

 Banff Daytime 4°C (24.8°F)

 Lake Louise Daytime 3°C (37.4°F)

 You’ll need to use every square inch of your suitcase for your trip in March.
 As the lower elevations begin to rise in temperature, the higher elevations can remain relatively cool.
 So if you plan on doing any exploring beyond the townsites, you’ll want to bring a variety of clothing options.